Raj Shetty: Ramee Foundation

 Shetty is the Founder Trustee of Ramee Foundation & Charitable Trust, which is engaged in charitable activities such as helping the deserved in the fields of Education and Medical Help.

 Through the Ramee foundation he has supported many students financially to complete their Education.
 One of the major contributions is building a First Grade College in Koteshwara, Kundapur, Udupi District.
 When he realised that no proper buildings were available for one of the government colleges there, he constructed a building and gave it to the government.
 The college changed its name to "Kalavara M. Varadaraja Shetty First Grade College".
 Some 2000 students study there.

 Signature F&B outlets

-Restaurans operated by the group include:
+Restaurants operated by the group include: